 - Cook the sauce to your liking and then pour it onto the beef on the plate, and finally top with onions.

-This dish should be served immediately next to a bed of hot white rice.
+This dish should be served immediately on a bed of hot white rice.
 I like placing the rice in the middle of my plate.
-Then I spoon the bistek Tagalog and its sauce on top of the rice.
-The rice tastes so good when it soaks up the juices!
+Then I spoon the bistek Tagalog and its sauce alllll over the top of the rice.
+The rice tastes so good when it soaks up the gravy!